shawngraham/cdh2020/content/en/tutorials/clean-data-r.md

 Choosing which method to use is entirely up to you.
 You may want to consider the number of "Unknown" factors when analyzing your data, in which case you should probably simply replace the missing valuess with a more meaningful word or statement.
 If you feel any missing data at all will hurt your analysis, you can go ahead and just remove the values, but remember to consider this when looking at your final results.

 I'm going to replace the `NA` values with "Unspecified" because I feel that the number of witch trials that have no notes attached to them could potentially be meaningful.
+This kind of information about the _process_ of doing the analysis is critically important to explain in one's write-up!

 ## Modifying Column Content